tmonjalo/choose/README.md

 * The cleanup in numerated mode erase not enough lines if there are choices on multiple lines.

-* The choice printed during the cleanup in numerated mode is truncated to 1000 characters.

 * Long lists with more lines than the terminal height are only supported in numerated verbose mode.